8 Types of Hawks in Kentucky

 Although most active at dusk or just before sunrise because of their crepuscular lifestyle, these hawks can also be seen hunting during the day in open forest settings with some direct sunlight peeking through.

-Sharp-shinned Hawks will commonly inhabit dense forests with abundant prey such as songbirds, mice, voles, and occasionally insects if they can catch them during migration periods.
+Sharp-shinned Hawks commonly inhabit dense forests with abundant prey, such as songbirds, mice, voles, and occasionally insects, if they can catch them during migration periods.

 The sharp blades of this species allow them to grab hold of their meal when they catch it with strength while slashing through any skin that gets in their way during the pursuit or capture process.

-Sharp-shinned Hawks primarily eat small mammals and birds working alone or hunting in pairs during mating season to get larger meals like grouse or ducklings, requiring more labor-intensive efforts for successful capture.
+Sharp-shinned Hawks primarily eat small mammals and birds, working alone or hunting in pairs during mating season to obtain larger meals like grouse or ducklings.
+Successful capture requires more labor-intensive efforts.

 3. Cooper’s Hawk